WebAssembly/spec/document/core/syntax/instructions.rst

 The |MEMORYGROW| instruction grows memory by a given delta and returns the previous size, or :math:`-1` if enough memory cannot be allocated.
 Both instructions operate in units of :ref:`page size <page-size>`.

-The |MEMORYINIT| instruction copies data from a :ref:`passive data segment <syntax-activeness>` into a memory.
+The |MEMORYINIT| instruction copies data from a :ref:`passive data segment <syntax-data>` into a memory.
 The |MEMORYDROP| instruction prevents further use of a passive data segment.
 This instruction is intended to be used as an optimization hint.
 After a data segment is dropped its data can no longer be retrieved, so the memory used by this segment may be freed.
 The |MEMORYCOPY| instruction copies data from a source memory region to a possibly overlapping destination region.
 The |MEMORYFILL| instruction sets all values in a region to a given byte.